 As do most other states, Nebraska has an open container law that generally makes it illegal to have an open alcoholic beverage container in a vehicle.
 This article explains Nebraska's open container restrictions, the exceptions that apply, and the fines for open container tickets.

 Nebraska law prohibits any person from possessing an alcoholic beverage in a vehicle if:

-Certain vehicles.
 Nebraska's open container law isn't applicable to passengers riding in certain types of vehicles, including statutorily authorized limousines and buses that have partitions between the driver and passengers.
 Passengers inside the partitioned areas of these vehicles are permitted to possess and consume alcohol.

-Areas of the vehicle.
 Nebraska's open container laws are intended to apply to the passenger areas of the vehicle.
 The open container restrictions aren't applicable to items in the trunk of the car or behind the back seat (if the car doesn't have a trunk) as long as they are not readily accessible to the driver or passengers.

 An open container violation is an infraction in Nebraska.
 A conviction will result in a fine of up to $100 but no jail time.
 However, subsequent convictions can result in fines of up to $500.
-A person may be arrested for an open container violation but generally must be released (as opposed to being taken to jail) unless other circumstances exist that justify further detention.
+A person can be arrested for an open container violation but generally must be released (as opposed to being taken to jail) unless other circumstances exist that justify further detention.